Bad Hair (2020 film): Plot

 Terrified, Anna flees to a natural hair salon to have the weave removed and runs into Edna.
 She tearfully apologizes for disappointing her, but as the stylist attempts to cut her weave out, the hair kills everyone in the salon.
-Anna recalls an African American slave lore tale called "The Moss Haired Girl" from a book given to her by her uncle, a Black studies professor.
+Anna recalls an African American slave lore tale called "The Moss Haired Girl" from her Black studies professor uncle’s book.
 A slave fashions a wig from tree moss to replicate the straight hair of her masters but finds the moss is actually the hair of dead witches who possess the woman.
 Frantic, Anna finds that Zora and others who received weaves from Virgie are possessed.
-Zora attempts to break free from the possession and is killed by her own hair.
+Zora attempts to cut her hair off and is killed.
 Now fully controlling Zora and the others, the hair chases Anna through the building.
-Trapped in a sound booth, she lights a cigarette in preparation for her death.
-However, she spots a sprinkler and triggers it, causing water to soak her and the others, weakening her hair and allowing her to cut it off.
+Trapped in a sound booth, she notices a gun-lighter under the desk.
+She lights a cigarette in preparation for her death but spots a sprinkler and triggers it with the lighter, causing water to soak her and the others, weakening her hair and allowing her to cut it off.

 As she moves back into her uncle and aunt's home, Anna learns the hair product is made with pig's blood, intended to help feed the hair.
 She sees new advertisements for Culture featuring Zora, who survived and is now fully possessed by the witches' hair.
 She finishes reading the story of the Moss Haired Girl, which tells of the plantation master's descendants continuing to farm the hair, knowing of its controlling abilities.
 A truck with the same logo as the tree moss illustration drives out to a plantation, where it loads up boxes of hair, and unloads the corpses of the hair's victims.
 The plantation owner is revealed to be Culture station owner, Grant Madison, and the tree, rife with writhing hair, grows nearby.
-Anna's cousin Linda announces she managed to get an appointment at Virgie's to have a weave put in.
+Anna's cousin Linda announces she managed to get an appointment at Virgie's to have a weave put in and Anna chases after her to stop her.